TofPlay/swift-evolution/README.en.md

 ## Internationalization

-This site is primarily written in **English**.
+This site is primarily written in **French**.
 However, an automatic translation mechanism is available to allow users to view the content in other languages.

-- **Default Language**: English
+- **Default Language**: French
 - **Automatic Translation**: Enable the language selector in the navigation bar to translate proposals into your language.

 ## Source